 Lake Pepin has an abundance of rip rap that lines the shorelines and in these areas, smallmouth bass are fairly common.
-This lake isn’t a top smallmouth bass fishing destination in the state, but you can definitely target them here and expect to catch some smallies.
+While there are definitely better smallmouth bass destinations in Wisconsin and Minnesota, you can definitely target them here and expect to catch some smallies.

 Fish the Rocks